liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 Users are the most important part of the workflow, since they're the ones who do all the work.
-To make a user a part of the workflow process, you assign them a role which you defined in your workflow .
+To make a user a part of the workflow process, you assign them a role which you defined in your workflow.
 When you're creating your workflow definition, you can create new roles by defining them in the XML file or by using roles which you have already created in your portal.
 Roles created automatically are always portal scoped, so if you want to use site or